KartikeyaLab/Luna/README.md

     * Utilizes the browser's Speech Recognition API for hands-free voice input.
 Simply speak to Luna through your microphone.
     * Employs the Web Speech Synthesis API to provide natural-sounding voice responses, enhancing the conversational flow.
     * Visually indicates the microphone status ("Listening...", "Speaking...") in the web interface.
-* **💬 Text-Based Interaction:**
-    * Allows you to communicate with Luna by typing your queries and commands into the input field.
-    * Supports sending messages by pressing the Enter key.
 * **🧠 Intelligent Backend Processing:**
     * Leverages a Python backend powered by Flask to handle user input.
     * Utilizes TensorFlow and a trained model (managed by `app.py`) for natural language understanding and response generation.